-- 60. Plaintiffs reallege and incorporate by reference each and every allegation contained in paragraphs 1 to 49 as if set forth fully herein. - 61.
-The Defendants are subject to the nondiscrimination provisions of 29 U.S.C. § 794 which apply to "all DoD Components and recipients of federal financial assistance disbursed by a DoD Component insofar as the programs and activities of the DoD Components and recipients affect handicapped persons in the United States."
-32 C.F.R. §§ 56.7(a), 56,7(b)(2) and 56.2(a). - 62.
-Gender dysphoria is a disability within the scope of the Rehabilitation Act. - 63.
-Jane Doe has gender dysphoria, which is a mental or psychological disorder within the meaning of the Rehabilitation Act because it is a serious diagnosis classified in the Diagnostic and Statistical Manual of Mental Disorders.
-It is also results from physical or physiological "impairments" within the meaning of the Rehabilitation Act. - 64.
-Jane Doe's gender dysphoria substantially limits one or more of her major life activities within the meaning of the Rehabilitation Act, including reproduction and caring for one's self and the operation of the endocrine and reproductive functions. - 65.
-The Defendants have discriminated against Jane Doe and continue to subject her to discrimination on the basis of her disability in violation of 29 U.S.C. § 794, including by the application and enforcement of the exclusion in Section 1079.
+- 68. Plaintiffs reallege and incorporate by reference each and every allegation contained in paragraphs 1 to 67 as if set forth fully herein. - 69.
+The Defendants are subject to the nondiscrimination provisions of 29 U.S.C. § 794, which apply to "all DoD Components and recipients of federal financial assistance disbursed by a DoD Component insofar as the programs and activities of the DoD Components and recipients affect handicapped persons in the United States."
+32 C.F.R. §§ 56.7(a), 56,7(b)(2) and 56.2(a). - 70.
+Gender dysphoria is a disability within the scope of the Rehabilitation Act. - 71.
+Jane Doe and Susan Roe have gender dysphoria, which is a mental or psychological disorder within the meaning of the Rehabilitation Act because it is a serious diagnosis classified in the Diagnostic and Statistical Manual of Mental Disorders.
+It is also results from physical or physiological "impairments" within the meaning of the Rehabilitation Act. - 72.
+Jane Doe and Susan Roe's gender dysphoria substantially limits one or more of their major life activities within the meaning of the Rehabilitation Act, including reproduction, caring for oneself, and the operation of the endocrine and reproductive functions. - 73.
+The Defendants have discriminated against Jane Doe and Susan Roe and continue to subject them to discrimination on the basis of their disability in violation of 29 U.S.C. § 794, including by the application and enforcement of the exclusion in Section 1079.